Information technology tools and resources at the UW

 Migration from Entrust to Duo

-In April 2017, UW-IT introduced Duo as the new solution for two-factor authentication (2FA).
-Duo replaces the previous solution based on Entrust hardware tokens.
-Users with Entrust tokens will migrate to Duo over summer.
+In April 2017, UW-IT introduced Duo for two-factor authentication, replacing the use of Entrust hardware tokens.
+Entrust users have until September 1st to migrate to Duo.

 I still use an Entrust token.
 What do I need to do?

 Do you want to start using a different kind of 2FA device?